 Adaptive Tools and Equipment

 Adaptive tools are designed to help you become more independent and make daily tasks more manageable.
 Cerebral palsy can make many tasks more difficult and using adaptive tools like reachers and universal cuffs may help individuals with CP conserve their energy.
 Using medical equipment such as shower chairs or raised toilet seats can also reduce energy expenditure during daily activities.

 Deep Breathing Exercises

-It can be both mentally and physically exhausting trying to manage cerebral palsy, but there are actions you can take to help stabilize your energy levels throughout the day like eating healthy, exercising, and getting enough sleep.
+While it may be mentally and physically exhausting to manage cerebral palsy, there are strategies you can use to stabilize your energy levels throughout the day and prevent fatigue.